F/Lt. Pinckney D.J.C. DFC RAF no. 72520

 F/Lt Pinckney was now one of the Flight Commanders, taking charge of 'A' Flight in early December.

 Although hostilities started on 7th December 1941, Burma did not come under immediate pressure as the Japanese needed to secure bases in Malaya first.
 However it was not long before they pushed into Thailand and it was then that 67 Sqn began escorting photo reconnaissance aircraft over Thai airfields.
 Colin was involved in this mission leading a flight of three aircraft over Mergue on the 15th.
 On the morning of the 16th he was escorting aircraft over Thai airfields at Chumphon, Raheng and the Kra Isthmus and in the afternoon he was over Prachuab Girikhan airfield.
 It seems strange but at this time the squadron were under strict instructions not to fire on anything!

 Using information from the photographs taken during this mission, an attack was planned for the next day and several enemy aircraft and installations were destroyed.
 The next weeks were busy for the squadron, fending off attacks every day.

 On the night of 9th January 1942 whilst Colin was trying to direct a fellow pilot onto an enemy aircraft by the use of ground radio, a bomb blast near the trench he was in buried him.
 He was quickly dug out by an airman.
 His comments are not recorded!

 By now Colin Pinckney had been credited with three enemy aircraft destroyed as well as those shot down over England.
 The attacks continued, but the Buffalo were being outclassed by the Japanese fighters.

-A short distance away, near Pegu, his aircraft was seen burning in the jungle: F/Lt Colin Pinckney was never found and was not to learn that he had been awarded the DFC.
+A short distance away, near Pegu, his aircraft was seen burning in the jungle.
+F/Lt Colin Pinckney was never found.

 His name is on the Singapore Memorial.